Isser Harel: In Mandatory Palestine

-In Palestine, Yisrael joined the group from HaKibbutz HaMeuhad that founded Kibbutz Shfayim.
+In Palestine, Isser Halperin joined the group from HaKibbutz HaMeuhad that founded Kibbutz Shfayim.
 Initially, he worked as a pioneer in the citrus orchards of the Sharon plain and in a packing house.
 During this time, he married Rivka, his kibbutz companion.
-In 1935, Yisrael and his wife decided to bring their families to Palestine.
-Yisrael took out loans to finance their immigration, and both families came to live with them in the kibbutz.
+In 1935, Halperin and his wife decided to bring their families to Palestine.
+Halperin took out loans to finance their immigration, and both families came to live with them in the kibbutz.
 He asked the kibbutz for help repaying the loans, but his request was denied.
 As a result, the three families left the kibbutz and moved to Herzliya.
 They lived communally in a dilapidated hut, earning their livelihood as packing house workers.
-Eventually, Yisrael began working as a contractor installing irrigation pipes in orchards, and the family emerged from their financial difficulties.
-Yisrael and Rivka had one daughter.
+Eventually, Halperin began working as a contractor installing irrigation pipes in orchards, and the family emerged from their financial difficulties.
+Halperin and Rivka had one daughter.

 Intelligence in the Pre-State Era

-With the outbreak of World War II, Yisrael felt he could not continue his profitable work while his friends enlisted in the British Army or the Palmach.
+With the outbreak of World War II, Halperin felt he could not continue his profitable work while his friends enlisted in the British Army or the Palmach.
 In 1942, he approached the Haganah in Herzliya and volunteered.
 This was during the period when Erwin Rommel's German forces were advancing toward Palestine (a period known as the "200 Days of Dread").
-The Haganah decided that priority should be given to the defense of the land and sent Yisrael to a Haganah commander's course.
+The Haganah decided that priority should be given to the defense of the land and sent Halperin to a Haganah commander's course.
 Upon returning from the course, he was assigned to the coastal guard in British uniforms, but his main activity was within the Haganah's intelligence service, the Shai.
-Yisrael was reassigned from the coastal guard after he assaulted a corrupt British officer who made antisemitic remarks.
+Halperin was reassigned from the coastal guard after he assaulted a corrupt British officer who made antisemitic remarks.
 He was placed in the Jewish Settlement Police (the Notrim) while continuing his role in the Shai.

-In 1944, Yisrael was summoned by Israel Amir (Zabludovsky), the commander of the Shai, who informed him that he was being assigned to serve in the Shai headquarters in Tel Aviv.
+In 1944, Halperin was summoned by Israel Amir (Zabludovsky), the commander of the Shai, who informed him that he was being assigned to serve in the Shai headquarters in Tel Aviv.
 This marked the beginning of his long career in commanding positions within the intelligence services of the pre-state Yishuv and later the intelligence community of Israel.

-Yisrael began working at the Shai headquarters in Tel Aviv at the end of 1944, serving as the secretary of the "Jewish Department."
-The department was headed by Yosef Karo, and Yisrael served as his assistant.
+Halperin began working at the Shai headquarters in Tel Aviv at the end of 1944, serving as the secretary of the "Jewish Department."
+The department was headed by Yosef Karo, and Halperin served as his assistant.
 The department's role was internal security, and it dealt, among other things, with gathering intelligence on underground movements that did not accept the authority of the national institutions, such as the Irgun and Lehi, as well as on the activities of communists.
-A few months after starting as the department's secretary, Yisrael was appointed to head the department.
+A few months after starting as the department's secretary, Halperin was appointed to head the department.